GameDevCoder/portfolio/_clients/monolith-soft.md

 Eventually, Lua scripts were used to customize the physics settings for the different vehicles in the game.

-The work involved a lot of trial and error, playing the vehicle game scenes over and over, tweaking the settings and getting it just right.
+The physics work involved a lot of trial and error, playing the vehicle game scenes over and over, tweaking the settings and getting it just right.

 &nbsp;